siolag161/blog/content/biggest-professional-mistake.md

 For me at that time, it works if the majority if for some cases it give the right behavior.
 Well, now most of seasoned/experienced engineers know it's 100\% stupid and I agree with them.
 Because I had to take feedback from the final client so the specs change constantly and boys the headache it gave me debugging/dealing with broken things.

-I learned this lesson so hard now I'm not even comfortable without unit tests.
+It's a classical case of inexperience and I learned this lesson so hard now I'm not even comfortable without unit tests.
 I just don't feel safe.
 I just have to write some tests to sleep better at night.
 There's someone like the guy in the first chapter of "Coders at work" who just knows that his code works but not me, not again.

 Final